-- 1. The examiner or assessment committee checks written (graduation) work for plagiarism.
+- 1. The examiner or supervisory team as mentioned in Article 25 checks written (graduation) work for plagiarism.
 A plagiarism scanner may be used for this purpose. - 2.
-To facilitate plagiarism checks, the examiner or assessment committee may set requirements for the way in which a written assignment must be submitted.
+To facilitate plagiarism checks, the examiner or supervisory team may set requirements for the way in which a written assignment must be submitted.